felixthecat1970/github.io/_posts/2023-08-12-ps2-saint-seiya-series.md

 yes, but only in ps2 consoles and ps3 fat ps2 backward compactibility models like the 60gb-20gb USA/JAPAN and a method load cheats files format .pnach, i read PS2 OPL homebrew can load cheats but i have not tested yet more info [PS2 OPL HOMEBREW](https://github.com/ps2homebrew/Open-PS2-Loader) or gameshark alike devices (you need to convert codes which is hard); my recomended step is have your console homebrew enabled, dump your game in pc and patch it; for more tech oriented/seasoned people "how to dump correctly" [link](http://wiki.redump.org/index.php?title=Dumping_Guides) or try imgburn app in windows, brazero or similar app (linux); you can verify game dump in redump database [HERE](http://redump.org/discs/system/ps2/).

 ### not working for me PCSX2,PS2.PS3,PS4?
-something you are doign something wrong or using bad dumped image from your game, redump game or check hash integrity in [Redump.org](http://redump.org/discs/system/ps2/) using 7zip https://www.7-zip.org/download.html opensource file compresor sha1 check. search correct tutorial each console look below in how to play in.. section
+something you are doign something wrong or using bad dumped image from your game, redump game or check hash integrity in [Redump.org](http://redump.org/discs/system/ps2/) using 7zip https://www.7-zip.org/download.html opensource file compresor sha1 check; also ps3 newer models and ps4 are experimental look psxplace forums for help; search correct tutorial each console look below in how to play in.. section

 ### not working with others emulators, forks "put your emu name here______, android, other devices ?
 pcsx2 is a long standing mature emulator and i only support this and hardware sony consoles, other emulators ask in their respective forums chats etc for cheat load support, try patch image directly for run it if you have problems to load .pnach files.